 By focusing on biodiversity and natural pest control, I'm working towards a healthier, more sustainable environment right outside my back door.
 It's a place for me to connect with nature, experiment with eco-friendly gardening techniques, and enjoy the benefits of a naturally balanced garden.

-My Plant choices for natural pest control and pollinator attraction
+My Plant choices for natural pest control and pollinator attraction.

 Here are some of the specific plants I've chosen for my back garden and why they're so effective in encouraging beneficial insects and reducing the need for chemical interventions: